-NOTE: If you bought a new car, it will be "vehicle 2" on your worksheet IF SO - bring us the purchase or lease papers for the new car we need them in order to do your return.
-You can also use "vehicle 2" if you use two cars for business.
+NOTE: If you bought a new car, it will be "Vehicle 2" on your worksheet.
+IF SO - upload the purchase or lease papers for the new car - we need them to do your return.
+You can also use "Vehicle 2" if you use two cars for business.

 Total mileage MUST be accurate.
 If it is not, your business percentage will be wrong and automatically adjusted in an audit.
 An auditor would determine this from the odometer readings on repair bills.
-If you did not write down your mileage at the beginning of 2019, we will use this method to determine your total mileage for the year.
-If this is the case, bring your 2019 repair bills with you.
+If you did not write down your mileage at the beginning of 2022, we will use this method to determine your total mileage for the year.
+If this is the case, review your 2022 repair bills.

-Looking ahead to 2020 alternatives to the above:
+Looking ahead to 2023 alternatives to the above:

-- 1) Go out to your car right now and put the odometer reading in your 2020 logbook.
-Then when you read this next year, it will remind you to do this again. - 2) My personal favorite!
+- 1) Go out to your car right now and put the odometer reading in your 2023 logbook.
+Then you read, this next year, it will remind you to do this again. - 2) My personal favorite!
 When you buy gas, get a receipt and write your odometer reading on it.
 You will be surprised how quickly it gets to be a habit.
 This kills two birds with one stone.
 It gives you gas receipts and a total mileage figure.
 Whichever you do, do it now!

 Business mileage is equally difficult to "guess."
 If you have not been keeping a log, start now!
 If you find it impossible to keep on ALL year long, make a vow to keep it through April, or every third month.
 Keep something!
 They will REQUIRE some kind of log if you have an audit.
-If you have nothing for 2019, you MUST reconstruct something BEFORE your interview!
+If you have nothing for 2022, you MUST reconstruct something before we can prepare your return!
 We can't just guess!